mandeepkhatry/QRScanApp-for-PatientProfiling/README.md

   <li>django-qr-code module</li>
 </ul>

-NOTES:

-Secret Key has been deleted.
-Create your own project then copy paste ur secret key in settings.py file.

-"""

-DATABASES = {

-    'default': {

-        'ENGINE': 'django.db.backends.postgresql_psycopg2',

-        'NAME': '',

-        'USER': '',

-        'PASSWORD': '',

-        'HOST': '',

-        'PORT': '1234',

-    }

-}

-"""

-After setting up postgresql ( https://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/ ),
-enter the name of your database in 'NAME' field; username, password to connect to the DB server in 'USER', 'PASSWORD' fields.
-'HOST' field can be left empty.
 Apps:
 1.QrScanner - used by receptionist
 2.QRgenerate - should be called when user wants to generate his own QR code from profile app